Hadeydortun/Python-Practice-with-Jupyter-Notebook/README.md

 # Python-Practice-with-Jupyter-Notebook
-This is a learning session on how to work with strings in Python Working with Lists and Tuples in Python
+This is a beginner learning session on how to work with Python in Jupyter Notebook